chihacknight/chihacknight.org/_posts/events/2018-10-09-censusbureau.md

 ---

-**RSVP required** Braintree now requires all attendees to [RSVP beforehand](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624) by 4:00 PM.
+**RSVP required** Braintree now requires all attendees to [RSVP beforehand](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624) by noon.
 Walk-ins will not be allowed!

 **ASL** This event will not have an American Sign Language interpreter.